 Customers experiencing an extended outage can take advantage of special rates at participating hotels.
 Click the link below to see a list of participating hotels and to book your stay.

 You may qualify for a free home solar system from our partner, GRID Alternatives.
-Find out if the Single-family Affordable Solar Homes (SASH) program, a California state program for low- or fixed-income families, can help you.
+Find out if the Disadvantaged Communities - Single-family Solar Homes (DAC-SASH) program, a state of California program for low- or fixed-income families living in specific neighborhoods, can help you.

-If you are enrolled in CARE or FERA, live in a high fire risk area, and rely on critical, life sustaining medical equipment, you may be eligible to receive a portable backup battery solution at no cost to you.
+If you live in a high fire risk area and rely on critical, life-sustaining medical equipment, you may be eligible to receive a portable backup battery solution at no cost to you.

 If you depend on electrically-powered medical equipment, plan to have a backup power source in case of a power outage.
 You may be eligible for SCE’s Medical Baseline program.
 Learn about the program and how to apply at sce.com/medicalbaseline.